-Only 7km north of Recife is Olinda, which justifies more than just a day-trip from its near neighbour.
+Only 7 km north of Recife is Olinda, which justifies more than just a day-trip from its near neighbour.
 Since the town was founded almost 500 years ago it is has changed hands several times between the Dutch and the Portuguese and the remnants are very evident in the stunning architecture.
-Olinda also has a fabulous Carnaval and it is this that the town is most known for.
+Olinda also has a fabulous Carnaval and it is this that the town is best known for.
 It is basically a 24 hour street party from Friday night to Wednesday morning but with a more local and distinctive small-town feel than the ones further south.

-Just south of Natal which is where you will need to head to for your onward journey is the lively beach village of Pipa.
+Just south of Natal (which is where you will need to head to for your onward journey) is the lively beach village of Pipa.
 Popular with Brazilian students, it has some great parties at weekends especially.
 By day hit the gorgeous beaches or nearby dunes.
 Some of the beaches attract dolphins which come very close to shore enabling you to potentially tick the ‘swam with dolphins’ box on your bucket list.

 Fortaleza is a large coastal city in the North-East of Brazil.
-It has vibrant music scene with various festivals throughout catering to many different genres including the local forró music.
+It has vibrant music scene with various festivals throughout the year catering to many different genres including the local forró music.
 Shopping is also excellent here with the Iracema Beach market popular with visitors.
 The city has a seedier side but this is easily avoided.
 It is also a good base for exploring some fabulous nearby beaches.

 The city has a fairly large international airport and is a decent spot to end your trip or extend it by flying to Manaus, the only real city in the Amazon region of Brazil.
 From Fortaleza there are daily flights to Lisbon with other European and North American destinations available.
 You can also fly to pretty much any major Brazilian city.

-MANAUS (for the Amazon)
+Manaus (for the Amazon)

 Getting Around Brazil & Accommodation

 Booking in advance is essential if you are visiting during popular times such as Carnaval and is advisable in big cities where you don’t really want to be wandering the streets with all your belongings, looking for somewhere to stay.

-Extending your trip
+Extending your Brazil backpacking trip

 In a country the size of Brazil, you will always have to pick and choose locations, even if you spend the best part of a year in the country.
-We’ve tried to include the main Brazilian travel highlights but it’s not hard to get off the beaten track.
+We’ve tried to include the main Brazilian travel highlights but it’s not hard to get off the beaten track given its sheer size.

 Working in the country is also an option and there is a big drive to improve the standard of English so you may find work in the TEFL industry.
 Ricardo Moura Idiomas in the city of Juara is one school that is actively looking for native English speakers to come and work for 1-2 months and help out with advanced students and conversation classes.
 The position includes accommodation, food, Portuguese lessons and a decent income.

 Nature lovers may also want to check out our Patagonia backpacking route which heads to the very South of this continent whilst taking in some of Argentina and Chile’s great sights.

-This article was last updated in January 2017.
+This article was last updated in January 2020.